justicephysics/humanos2.0/hybrid-protocol.md

 | **Thin‑client power draw (non‑game)** | Moderate (video decoder active). | Very low (only 2D renderer active). |
 | **Battery life (non‑game)** | Hours. | Days. |

 The Hybrid Protocol can reduce average network load by **70–90%** for typical mixed workloads (productivity, browsing, coding, with occasional media), while preserving the full visual fidelity of games when needed.
+This means a thin client with a modest connection can deliver a flagship experience — without the feudal tax.

 ---

-## 4. Implementation Path
+## 5. Implementation Path — From Prototype to Orbit

 ### Phase 1 (Current Prototype) — Image Lane Only
 - Use Sunshine + Moonlight to prove the Core Loop with pure video streaming.
-- Demonstrate that a ₹5,000 device can deliver a AAA gaming experience.
+- Demonstrate that a thin client can deliver a AAA gaming experience.

 ### Phase 2 — Add Cell Lane
 - Integrate an open‑source remote desktop protocol that supports both bitmap and drawing commands (e.g., FreeRDP, or a custom lightweight protocol).